slamice/wri/Other stories/Commuter.md

 The doors stood open, mocking him for several minutes.

 It felt eerily clean and completely silent.
-Without a thought he took a step, and walked out.
+Without anotehr thought he took a step, and walked out.
 His shoes echoed squeaks in the tunnel until he headed upstairs.

 A few minutes later, a ringing closed the doors, and in moments they were gone.